theHostileNegotiator/KWBandage/PatchNotes.md

 #### Sonic Emitter
 1. AI underestimates the DPS output of defensive structure (Damage was buffed in TW 1.05 to counteract a bug fix but AI DPS was never updated in TW or KW)
 	* Increased ConquerMetricsOverrideDPS to 500
+2. Structure cannot damage Husks
+	* Performed workaround to allow unit to damage husks by adding a projectile.
+This workaround means that the unit can only damage targeted Husks
 #### Combat Support Airfield
 1. Online Games causes desyncs when Structure is created
 	* Removed POWERED_POWERS_ONLY KindOf Flag which is possibly causing Desyncs